kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon.md

 }
 ```

-## Building a test for this scenario
+## Building a Test for This Scenario

 Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `POST /pokemon/import` and validate the following properties:
-- The API should enqueue an import task and return HTTP 200 OK
+- The API should enqueue an import task and return HTTP 200 OK.
-- The worker should dequeue the import task
+- The worker should dequeue the import task.
-- PokeAPI should return a valid response
+- PokeAPI should return a valid response.
-- The database should respond with low latency (< 200ms)
+- The database should respond with low latency (< 200ms).

 ### Traces